Undergraduates today leave university with unprecedented debts.

 Donations from Hertford friends and alumni have made an enormous difference to our ability to support outstanding graduates with scholarships.
 There are three types of scholarship:

-Donations towards graduate scholarships allow us to build up our ability to respond to co-funding opportunities.
-Thanks to the generosity of donors, we have been able to find co-funding opportunities with faculties and departments, which in turn means that our donors’ collective contributions to the college are maximised.
-In the past three years we have offered 20 graduate scholarships through co-funding.
+Donations towards graduate scholarships allow Hertford to take advantage of co-funding opportunities.
+Thanks to the generosity of alumni, we have been able to co-fund scholarships with faculties and departments, which means our donors’ money goes even further.

 Gifts of £5,000-£10,000 allow us to offer students a Senior Scholarship.
 These are college awards that help students who are partway through their DPhil to reach the end of the process, often when their initial funding has run out.
 We offer between five and eight Senior Scholarships each year, depending on funds available.